Intuition and Material Exploration

 I have a BFA in Craft from Oregon College of Art and Craft and an MFA in Critical Theory and Interdisciplinary Studio from the Maine College of Art.
 I've worked several years in museum and art education as an educator, program organizer, and curator.
-Additionally, as Community Engagement Manager at Friendly House I'm able to work with a wonderful community bringing art and wellness classes to adults with higher barriers for participation in conventional education.

 To see more examples of my artwork and writing, visit www.sandramoberdorfer.com.

 My garden is full of eclectic abundance.
 There are no straight rows of plants near my home, but instead a gathering of medicinal plants, tall sunflowers, juicy raspberries, vibrant dandelions, and flowering herbs.
 Nothing is particularly tidy out there and some plants fare better than others.
 I put seeds in the ground, build the quality of soil and water abundantly; but I take care not to assert my will too hard over the blooming life.

 I consider it a partnership with the process.
 If something thrives, great!
 If not, then I try something else next time.
 If a squirrel collaborates by burying a tree nut for winter then forgets to eat it later, then I tend to that tree rather than pull it out as an unplanned 'weed'.